Table of Contents

 The Department of Housing and Urban Development (HUD) runs a “Good Neighbor Next Door Program”.
 This program provides a 50% haircut on the list price of a house to Law enforcement officers, firefighters, teachers, and emergency medical technicians.

-The occupants will have to live in the space for at least 36 months.
-The only catch is that the house will be located in a revitalization area, an unpleasant neighborhood to live in,
+🚨The occupants must live in the space for at least 36 months.
+The only catch is that the house will be located in a revitalization area, an unpleasant neighborhood to live in.

 Closing Cost Assistance

-Closing costs are certainly one of those out-of-pocket expenses that disturb your housing budget.
-Typically, DPAs help out with closing costs but that’s not the only way.
-In some cases, sellers can be of help.
+Closing costs are one of those out-of-pocket expenses that disrupt your housing budget.
+Typically, DPAs help close costs, but that’s not the only way.
+However, in some cases, sellers can be of help.

 The government promotes housing for its citizens.
-To show its support, it provides various types of loans such as:
+To solve housing problems, the government provides various types of loans such as:

 • Federal Housing Agency Loans (FHA loans)